vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2018-09-20.md

 ## Prerequisites

 - No prior programming experience is required, but those attending should be able to use a plain text editor.
-- A very basic knowledge of UNIX would be an advantage, but nothing will be assumed and extremely little will be required.

 ## Software installation